-We believe that constructive performance management is an essential tool in the effective management of our people and our business.
-We ensure all employees are competent to undertake their roles, have access to training as it is required, and can demonstrate their continuing professional development.
+Ashmore believes that constructive performance management is an essential tool in the effective management of its people and business.
+Ashmore ensures all employees are competent to undertake their roles, have access to training as it is required, and can demonstrate their continuing professional development.